ietf-wg-cellar/matroska-specification/notes.md

 ---
 ---

+# Unknown elements

+Matroska is based upon the principle that a reading application does not have to support 100% of the specifications in order to be able to play the file.
+A Matroska file therefore contains version indicators that tell a reading application what to expect.

+It is possible and valid to have the version fields indicate that the file contains Matroska `Elements` from a higher specification version number while signaling that a reading application MUST only support a lower version number properly in order to play it back (possibly with a reduced feature set).
+For example, a reading application supporting at least Matroska version `V` reading a file whose `DocTypeReadVersion` field is equal to or lower than `V` MUST skip Matroska/EBML `Elements` it encounters but does not know about if that unknown element fits into the size constraints set by the current `Parent Element`.

 # Block Timecodes

 The Block's timecode is signed integer that represents the Raw Timecode relative to the Cluster's Timecode, multiplied by the TimecodeScale (see the TimecodeScale notes.